How To Quit Caffeine Without Hating Your Life

 Drink decaf.

-You may be consuming fewer cups of the "real stuff", but if you find yourself missing the taste of coffee, feel free to replace every drop you give up with decaf, Dr Graham says.
+You may be consuming fewer cups of the "real stuff", but if you find yourself missing the taste of coffee (or just your favourite creamer), feel free to replace every drop you give up with decaf, Dr. Graham says.

 Advertisement